codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

 %}

 ## What's next
-It's useful to explore the Product Dashboard with the product and its applications.
+It's to explore the Product Dashboard with the product and its applications to see what insights you can obtain from it.

 [Quick start: Exploring the Product Dashboard]({{site.baseurl}}/_docs/gitops-quick-start/products/quick-start-product-dashboard/)